solid-contrib/information/frequently-unanswered-questions.md

 ## When using Solid, how is data stored?
 Solid provides a general purpose read-write REST API to store data in individual files (resources) and directories (containers).

+## To what extent are Pods conceived as distinct from the WebIDs?

+An identity provider delivers your webid as a form of authentifaction.
+The identity provider is the domain your WebID Profile is found.
+A Pod provider delivers one or more domains pointed to by solid:storage statements which can be the same of different to your identity provider.